 The Surprising Relevance of the Three-Self Formula

-In the same way, the Three-Self Formula is much better known in mission circles than it is practiced.
-It has been around for over 150 years, but just to remind you, it states that a newly planted church is mature or indigenous when it is self-governing, self-propagating, and self-supporting.
+The Three-Self Formula is much better known in mission circles than it is practiced.
+It has been around for over 150 years and it states that a newly planted church is mature or indigenous when it is self-governing, self-propagating and self-supporting.
 It was first popularized and implemented by a pair of mission executives who headed the largest mission agencies of their day.
-The Englishman, Henry Venn, headed the Anglican Church Missionary Society from 1841-72, while the American, Rufus Anderson, led the American Board of Commissioners for Foreign Missions from 1832-66.
+An Englishman, Henry Venn, headed the Anglican Church Missionary Society from 1841-72, while an American, Rufus Anderson, led the American Board of Commissioners for Foreign Missions from 1832-66.
 They represented some of the best mission thinking of the second generation of leaders of the modern missionary movement; both men arrived at the formula independently of one another at approximately the same time.

 This sounds good, but what was the result?
 Actually, it is hard to make a definitive assessment of how much the Three-Self Formula streamlined world missions, because it was so often ignored.
 During the period of colonialism, missionaries preferred to linger in one place rather than move on.
 Not only was it easier to remain in charge of the churches they planted, but they also began to doubt whether local leaders were ready to take over.
 This led to the problem of dependency, where foreigners felt they had to lead indefinitely the churches they planted, and local people felt powerless to run their own churches.